Final Moments Of Asiana Flight 214 - NTSB

 The National Transportation Safety Board said the plane's speed at landing should be 137 knots, but fell below that before the crash.

-82 seconds before impact: Plane's altitude is about 1,600 feet (488 meters).
+82 seconds before impact: Plane's altitude is about 1,600 feet (488 metres).
 Autopilot is disengaged.
 Speed not given.
 The plane is configured for approach and proceeds normally with "no discussion of any aircraft anomalies or concerns," NTSB Chairman Deborah Hersman later says.

 73 seconds: Air speed slows to 170 knots.
 Altitude is about 1,400 feet.